-The centre has numerous state of the art marine robots, sonars, robotic arms, marine observation platform, airborne robotic platforms, etc. In addition to that, MMRRC has developed OceanRINGS - a suite of smart technologies for sub-sea operations, designed for integration with any ROV – support vessel combination.
+The centre has numerous state of the art marine robots, sonars, robotic arms, marine observation platform, airborne robotic platforms, etc. In addition to that, CRIS has developed OceanRINGS - a suite of smart technologies for sub-sea operations, designed for integration with any ROV – support vessel combination.
 The centre has also designed and developed an advanced precision flight control survey ROVLATIS, a 1000m depth-rated underwater robot.

 The UL CRIS centre (as part of MaREI) has taken delivery of ROV systems suitable for inspection and intervention on MRE infrastructure, which are by design located in areas with high energy waves, currents and strong winds.
 An FET Inc. Comanche ROV complete with: launch and recovery system, UL OceanRINGS advanced control systems, robot manipulators, high resolution imaging sonar, camera systems and precision navigation; is based at Limerick Docks from where it is mobilised for offshore work on MRE test sites and infrastructure from Shannon Foynes or other ports around Ireland aboard Marine Institute vessel Celtic Explorer, ILV Granuaile, INS vessels, etc. With high precision positioning and navigation systems, and OceanRINGS flight control the ROV has coordinated dynamic positioning control in the wave and current regimes of MRE.
 Cameras and sonar are used in the control loop to enable (target referenced) inspection and intervention on target energy farm plant in motion (floating wind platforms, wave energy conversion and tidal energy conversion devices), while robot manipulator systems are included to enable intervention tasks on energy converter devices, cables, moorings and anchorage.